UMMobile/ummobile_sdk/example/example.md

 ```

 #### `getOne(String notificationId)`
-Return a single notification.
+Returns a single notification.
 The usage of this function is similar to `getAll()` but with one positional argument (`notificationId`).
 ```dart
 Notification notification =
           await sdk.notifications.getOne('NOTIFICATION_ID');